eddiesholl/atom-fancy-react/README.md

 Currently you need to restart Atom to pick up any changes to settings.

 ## testStructure
-What is the general strategy for storing test files.
+Specify the general strategy for storing test files.

 - ParallelDirs - The entire src folder is mirrored, and contains all of your tests.
 For example `client/src/components/Foo/Foo.js` -> `client/test/components/Foo/Foo-test.js`